Steel Talons: Release

 The game's date of publication is listed by the United States Copyright Office as August 23, 1991.
 In September 1991, Steel Talons was shown at the 1991 Amusement & Music Operators Association (AMOA) expo in Las Vegas.
-In November 1991, the game was released internationally, by Sega in Japan and by Atari in Europe.
+That November, the game was released internationally, by Sega in Japan and by Atari in Europe.

-It was ported to the Sega Genesis, Atari Lynx, Atari Falcon, and the Super Nintendo Entertainment System.
+It was ported to the Genesis, Lynx, Atari Falcon, and the Super Nintendo Entertainment System.
 A Jaguar port was announced, but never released.

 Reception

 In the United States, it topped the RePlay arcade charts for dedicated arcade cabinets in October 1991, and then the deluxe cabinet charts from November 1991 to February 1992, before topping it again in April 1992.
 In Japan, Game Machine listed Steel Talons in its March 15, 1992 issue as the third most-successful upright arcade unit of the month.

-Upon its AMOA 1991 debut, The One magazine compared the arcade game favorably with Taito's 3D helicopter simulation Air Inferno (1990), stating "Atari has gone even further, making it a lot easier to play, without compromising the complexity of the controls."
+Upon its AMOA 1991 debut, The One magazine compared the arcade game favorably with Taito's 3D helicopter simulation Air Inferno (1990), stating that "Atari has gone even further, making it a lot easier to play, without compromising the complexity of the controls".
 They said that, despite "the complexity of the controls, the game is a classic".
 Sinclair User listed it among several games making the "best use of 3-D technology" at the show, and later gave it an 87% score upon its European release.
 Julian Rignall of Computer and Video Games gave it a 96% rating.

 The Amusement & Music Operators Association (AMOA) nominated the game for the "Most Innovative New Technology" award in 1992.

 GameFan reviewed the Sega Genesis version, scoring it 172 out of 200.